Are you confused about how and when to move your baby onto their first foods – you’re not alone?

 Introducing your baby to solid foods, also referred to as weaning or complementary feeding, starts when your baby is around 6 months old.
 Your baby should be introduced to a varied diet, alongside their usual breast milk or first infant formula.

 The new Start for Life weaning hub can guide you through the weaning journey and explain what it all means.
 They’ve got expert NHS advice, helpful videos, tips from other parents, and lots of simple, healthy weaning recipe and meal ideas.
-You can watch their new video here.

 High chair – your baby needs to be sitting safely and strapped in, in an upright position (so they can swallow properly)